BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-triplestores-in-python.md

 ][0]
 ```

-Next, we are only going to be looking for `lithology` subjects from the triplestore, so we will define
+Next, we are only going to be looking for `lithology` subjects from the triplestore.
-a URI to further filter the `triples` we want.
+Therefore, we will define a URI to further filter the `triples`.

 ```python
 # Subject prefix
 lithology_prefix = "http://resource.geosciml.org/classifier/cgi/lithology/"
 ```

-We are now ready to start iterating over the `triples` within the graph, and we can add the data to
+We are now ready to start iterating over the `triples` within the graph.
+We will add this data to
 a Python dictionary.
-Remember, when we iterate over the graph, we get a single predicate object for a
+Remember, when we iterate over the graph, we get a single predicate object
-single subject.
-Therefore, we need to build up all of the predicates for all of the subjects, so that
+(attribute value) for a single subject (row).
+Therefore, we need to ensure we have the correct
-we can store the objects.
+structure to store all of the objects (values) for each predicate (attribute) of each subject (row).

 ```python
 graph_dict = {}